General | Syllabus | Coursework

 Please pack the entire assignment, including all code, writeup, input images, output images, overlay images, etc. into one .zip file called "assignmentN.zip" (where N is the assignment number -- e.g., assignment0.zip) with the internal directory structure specified in the assignment instructions.
 Please submit all images in .jpg format to save space.

 Assignments are due at 11:55PM on the due date, as determined by the file date of the file upload.
 Late assignments are marked down 1/4 of the full grade per day.
 Five minutes late is the same as one day late.
 Each student can use up to a total of three "free late days" during the semester.
-Exceptions beyond these free days are rare -- they will be granted only for medical reasons, and only by the professor.
+Exceptions beyond these free days are rare -- they will be granted only by the professor and typically only for medical reasons with the support of a request from the residential college dean.

 Concerning receiving help from others...